Sanglorian/orcus/Orcus Rulebook - current.md

 ### Weapon Properties

 Many weapons have special properties related to their use, as shown in the Weapons table.

-**Execution #:** Reroll damage die results of # or lower.
-For example, if you roll 2d6 with an execution 1 weapon, reroll any d6s that come up 1 until they come up a different number.

 **Improved Critical:** *Level 1:* +1dW damage on a critical hit. *Level 11:* +2dW damage on a critical hit. *Level 21:* +3dW damage on a critical hit.